JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 ## Implement the API service

-To retrieve data over the internet, you'll use the [SpaceX public API](https://github.com/r-spacex/SpaceX-API/tree/master/docs#rspacex-api-docs) and a single method to retrieve the list of all launches from the `v5/launches` endpoint.
+To retrieve data over the internet, you'll use the [Launch Library public API](https://lldev.thespacedevs.com/docs) and a single method to retrieve the list of all launches from the `/2.3.0/launches` endpoint.

 Create a class that will connect the application to the API:

 1. In the `sharedLogic/src/commonMain/kotlin/com/jetbrains/spacetutorial/` directory, create a `network` package.
-2. Inside the `network` directory, create the `SpaceXApi` class:
+2. Inside the `network` directory, create the `SpaceApi` class:

     ```kotlin
     package com.jetbrains.spacetutorial.network